aspac_logo

 Without question, there are many excellent web designers who can and do create good content.
 However,much depends not just on the quality of the brief from the client but also on first-hand knowledge of the category.This is especially true of industrial and technical markets.
 Not only can there be specific terms with precise meanings within each category, but the mindset of users within each will also vary considerably.

 For example, it is notoriously difficult to influence tradespersons to embrace new products and/or techniques and this is understandable because their livlihood depends upon getting the job right first time.
 There is little room for experimentation.
-In such situations personal experience, peer group acceptance and referrals are usually more effective than blurb.Therefore, the communication process via a website needs to be crafted in very specific terms to induce positive influence
+In such situations personal experience, peer group acceptance and referrals are usually more effective than blurb.Therefore, the communication process via a website needs to be crafted in very specific terms to induce positive influence.

 A website designer may be truly proficient at content creation in certain categories, but skills are not routinely transferable unless there is relevant experience in the client's market.